 Limited liability is a key benefit of an LLP.
 If the LLP is sued, for instance, the potential loss to one of the partners will generally be limited to that partner’s investment in the LLP.
 A business or person with a claim against the LLP usually won’t be able to go after the individual partners’ personal assets.
 Also, the partners won’t be held liable for acts of another partner.

 LLPs are also easy to set up compared to other liability-limiting entities such as corporations.
 And they are treated as pass-through entities by the IRS.
-That means profits aren’t taxed twice but only once, on the partners’ individual federal returns.
+That means profits are only taxed once, not twice, on the partners’ individual federal returns.

 Compared to other partnerships, LLPs allow for a highly flexible management structure.
 The partners are free to design their roles in the operation almost any way they want.
 LLPs can add partners easily.
 And if a partner wishes to leave, it doesn’t require dissolving the business.